Home of The Compromise

 What if your enslavers are also your family, living and loving across the deepest divides?

 The Compromise is a novel of literary fiction set during westward expansion, twenty years before the American Civil War.
+This story is told from three perspectives as the characters come of age amidst the wonders and tragedies of 19th century America.

 Three siblings with different mothers, Black, white, and indigenous, come into adulthood.
 They leave their homestead in the hills of Missouri to enter their father’s world.
 They work together as domestics at a female academy run by secret abolitionists.
 A great library at the academy is a center of transcendentalist culture and abolitionism, which breaks Missouri law.